-Throughout 2016, Lynchburg College alumni, students, faculty, and staff gave each other much to be proud of.
+Throughout 2016, University of Lynchburg alumni, students, faculty, and staff gave each other much to be proud of.
 Here is a look back at some of our favorite moments of the year — in no particular order.

 Ethics Bowl earns big victories